bas080/mache/README.md

 - Will re-cache when the contents of the script changes or the arguments supplied to it change.
 - Has a REMACHE variable which will refresh your caches.
+- Define the cache file with MACHE_TARGET.
+Handy when doing builds.

 ## Usage